 So, if you’ve spend much time at all in the Acoustics Industry, sooner or later you are going to hear this: “Well we could just put some egg cartons on the walls to treat the room.”

-Here is the deal: When absorbing sound, the idea is to have a material that has millions of small “things” in it that will literally move around in three dimensional space when a sound wave hits them, thereby changing that wave energy into kinetic energy in the material, which then degrades into heat energy.
+Here is the deal: When absorbing sound, the idea is to have a material that has millions of small “things” in it that will literally move around in 3-dimensional space when a sound wave hits them, thereby changing that wave energy into kinetic energy in the material, which then degrades into heat energy.
 Or in other words: thick, soft, squishy stuff.
-True blue acoustical foam is an open cell foam that has millions of small bubbles in it that flex and move with the pressure of the sound wave hitting it.
+True blue acoustical foam is an open cell foam.
+It contains millions of small bubbles that flex and move with the pressure of the sound wave hitting it.
 You can’t see this because it’s on a microscopic scale, but that is indeed what is happening.

 Egg cartons, recycled cardboard, or Styrofoam (in the old days) is relatively very thin compared to acoustical foam.
 Now, there is such a thing as “Diaphragmatic Absorption”.
 That is where you use a thin material that the sound passes through once, hits a wall, and then doesn’t have enough energy to pass back through the diaphragm.
 My assumption is that this myth got its start because yes, you do have a diaphragm there and an air cavity behind it in the empty egg carton…but there’s just not enough mass there for it to be effective enough to be considered an acoustic material.